Wetbikeboy2500/Entoli/README.md

 const { EntoliPrompt } = require('entoli');

-//with all optional parameters set to opposite of default let EP = new EntoliPrompt('How is your day?', { enterMessage: false, exitMessage: false, preventExit: true });
+//with all optional parameters set to opposite of default let EP = EntoliPrompt('How is your day?', { enterMessage: false, exitMessage: false, preventExit: true });

 EP().then((a) => {
     console.log(a);